sparkplug/mtn-momo-api-documentation/docs/testing/README.md

 ## Testing

 To facilitate testing a set of predefined users and Test accounts are provided.
 These users and accounts have a predefined test scenario.
+A developer needs to [Signup](https://momodeveloper.mtn.com/signup) and [Subscribe](https://momodeveloper.mtn.com/products) to a Product before accessing any of the APIs.

 The Sandbox URL is:
 [https://momodeveloper.mtn.com/docs/services/collection/operations/requesttopay-POST](https://momodeveloper.mtn.com/docs/services/collection/operations/requesttopay-POST)

-Developer need to [Signup](https://momodeveloper.mtn.com/signup) and [Subscribe](https://momodeveloper.mtn.com/products) to a Product before accessing any of the APIs.

 ## OAuth Token

 OAuth Token is generated from the merchants’ API Key and Secret.

-API Key and Secret can be obtained through the provisioning API in Sandbox.
+The `API Key` and `API Secret` can be obtained through the provisioning API in Sandbox, as described in the API User and API KEY Management section.

 ## Target Environment